codecraftingtools/codecraftingtools.github.io/src/software.rst

   data between the subcomponents of a system.
 This tool can be used to graphically construct `Chimps <chimps>` or `Shasam <shasam>` applications.

+.. _shasam:

+Shasam
+  Standardized hierarchic architecture for simulation and modeling.
+  This is a component-based 6-DOF simulation framework with Monte Carlo capability that is built on top of `Chimps <chimps>`.

 .. _finch: